-Despite 10-day assault in Helmand, Afghan Taliban accuses U.S. military of violating February accord
+Despite its 10-day assault in Helmand, Afghan Taliban accuses U.S. military of violating February accord

-The attacks have aroused public alarm and anger, leading many Afghans to question why they are holding peace talks at all, especially as the assault has come with a hardening of Taliban negotiators’ positions after an announcement by President Trump to withdraw all U.S. troops by year’s end
+The attacks have aroused public alarm and anger, leading many Afghans to question why they are holding peace talks at all, especially as the assault has come with a hardening of Taliban negotiators’ positions after an announcement by President Trump to withdraw all U.S. troops by year’s end.

 Even as they welcomed Trump’s announcement and publicly wished for his reelection, the Taliban delegates suddenly turned the table on their American interlocutors with their accusations.